thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 As it turns out, the algorithm we’ve just implemented is known as Quicksort, one of many different sorting algorithms.
 What did you expect for your first program, a general purpose artificial intelligence?
 Surely, a sorting function is a necessary component so you’re part-way there!

 The language we’ve been using is known as ClojureScript and it’s the nicest language I know because of its simplicity.
-It has far fewer syntax and semantics than most all of the numerous other programming languages in existence.
-This raw simplicity puts a minimal amount of distance between you and the logic you intend to express.
+It has far fewer syntax and semantics than most all other programming languages.
+This raw simplicity makes it more powerful than other languages, not less.

 ClojureScript is a variant of Clojure and designed to run in a web browser.
 The code we’ve explored here works in both languages.
-If you’re interested in playing more with Clojure. a cheatsheet of built-in functions can be found at https://clojure.org/api/cheatsheet.
-Head over to repl.it for a Clojure environment with a scratch area.
-4Clojure and clojurekoans offer little puzzles to cut your teeth on.
+If you’re interested in playing with it more, repl.it has a browser-based Clojure environment with a scratch area. clojurescriptkoans.com and 4Clojure.com offer little puzzles to cut your teeth on.
+A cheatsheet of built-in functions can be found at https://clojure.org/api/cheatsheet.

-Although a programming language is necessary for developing a program which runs on a computer, it’s important to realize that any language will do and that thinking precisely and procedurally is the key.
-Clojure is the nicest language I know because of how little it gets in your way.
-Both its syntax and semantics are far smaller and simpler than most every other programming language.
-This puts a minimal amount of distance between you and the logic you intend to express.

-At this point you know nearly everything required to write a program of any magnitude in Clojure.
-Although Clojure isn’t always a good fit for every application, any software you can think of, be it an operating system, webpage, pacemaker or sorting program, is merely a group of smaller functions composed to synthesize a new function.
-In fact, most of Clojure’s built-in functions are themselves comprised of yet more primitive functions.
-Their difference is not a fundamental one but a matter of degree.

 Some of the information in this post may only be approximately true but further refinements will have to be left for another time.